Central Oregon FUSE is now Fuse Housing Collaborative!

 Building bridges to stable housing.

-We are mobilizing resources and collaborating with partners to end homelessness for our most vulnerable neighbors.
+We are mobilizing resources and collaborating with partners to end the costly cycle of chronic homelessness.

-Our participants exit homelessness for good, with an ongoing rental subsidy, trauma-informed support services, and connections to community resources.
+Our participants exit homelessness for good, with a rental subsidy, trauma-informed support services, and connections to community resources and self sufficiency.

 Support Services Coordination